byterubpay/byterub-site/_posts/2017-10-01-overview-and-logs-for-the-dev-meeting-held-on-2017-10-01.md

 ---
 layout: post
 title: Overview and Logs for the Dev Meeting Held on 2017-10-01
-summary: Discussion of open PRs and issues, Monerujo Android wallet, MRL, Forum Funding System redesign, licensing, Monero & CCC (34C3), Purism, and miscellaneous
+summary: Discussion of open PRs and issues, Monerujo Android wallet, MRL, Forum Funding System redesign, licensing, ByteRub & CCC (34C3), Purism, and miscellaneous
 tags: [dev diaries, core, crypto]
 author: dEBRUYNE / fluffypony
 ---

 # Overview

-An overview can be found on [MoneroBase](https://monerobase.com/wiki/DevMeeting_2017-10-01).
+An overview can be found on [ByteRubBase](https://monerobase.com/wiki/DevMeeting_2017-10-01).

 # Logs

-**\<rehrar>** Here's the agenda for today: https://github.com/monero-project/meta/issues/122
+**\<rehrar>** Here's the agenda for today: https://github.com/byterubpay/meta/issues/122
 **\<endogenic>** to get you present
 **\<rehrar>** 1.
 Greetings
 **\<DaveyJones>** vtnerd it's just so people that might be interested don't miss it on a lazy sunday ^ ^